remisiki/STdrug/README.md

 ## Manual install

-STADS consists of a spatial domain matching module and a drug score calculation module, written in Python and R correspondingly.
+STDrug consists of a spatial domain matching module and a drug score calculation module, written in Python and R correspondingly.
 For a manual installation and custom package usage, please follow the directions here.

 The package is tested under Python `3.12.10` and R `4.5.2`.